 Approximately 150 banners are available for each 60- to 90-day period in 2022.
 Banners on the roadways are 30 inches by 60 inches and banners on the Riverwalk are 18 inches by 36 inches.
 All honoree information and photos, including those not displayed in the current banner cycle, will also be displayed on the Naperville Salutes banner location map.

 Banner sites may be added or removed at the discretion of the City.
-Upon removal it is the intention of the City to present the banner to the honoree's family.
+Banners will be given to the honoree or honoree's family upon removal.

-The following organizations make this program possible: The VFW, Naperville Responds for Veterans, Naperville Park District, Naperville Heritage Society, Naperville Freedom Heroes, Naperville Public Arts Task Force, James Hoch Photography
+The following organizations make this program possible: The VFW, Naperville Responds for Veterans, Naperville Park District, Naperville Heritage Society, Freedom Heroes of Naperville, Naperville Public Arts Task Force, James Hoch Photography